webplatform/docs/css/properties/grid-definition-columns/index.md

 {{API_Name}}
 {{Summary_Section|This property can specify the length, a percentage of the grid container’s size, a measurement of the contents occupying the column, or a fraction of the free space in the grid.
 You can also specify a range using minmax(), which combines any of these measurements to define a min and max size for the column.

-As we as referring to grid lines by their numerical index, you can also name lines.
+As well as referring to grid lines by their numerical index, you can also name lines.
 Names can make the grid-placement properties easier to understand and maintain.
 Lines can have multiple names, such as 'first' and 'header'.
 }}
 {{CSS Property
 |Initial value=none